 At the office of techcreeper.com, there was a rare editorial meeting going on.
 Denny Orlean, CEO and founder, was speaking to a group of a half-dozen reporters:

-“As you are all aware, I abhor face-to-face meetings, they’re a waste of time and usually degrade into petty sniping and backstabbing—in other words, standard operating procedure.
+“As you are all aware, I abhor face-to-face meetings, they’re a waste of time and usually degrade into petty sniping and backstabbing—in other words, my standard operating procedure.
 Everything is so much nicer when I don’t have to stand up in front of you all, smelling the fear you exude.
 But the Carroll-Robinson story is so big, with so many players and so many angles, that I think we’ve got to hash out some ground rules.
-I want some real, meat world interaction on this before we begin.
+I want some real, meat-world interaction on this before we begin.
 Am I making myself clear?”

 Murmurs of assent swept the conference table.

 “Good.
 Now Elly and Dick have been working on this since the ‘Billygate’ affair broke three years ago.
 They did the story on them that we ran last spring.
 You’ve each got a folder with the outline of the story, and each of you has a list of leads for your specific angle.
 The story was effectively killed in the run-up to the election.
 It has had a few flare-ups since then, as well as some private investigations, but nothing that has captured the imagination of the general public.
 I want each of you to spend at least a couple of hours a day, in addition to your regular assignments, pursuing this story until we’ve got enough material to create a multi-part exposé and a book and a film deal.
 We’re going ride this gravy train to the top.
-Pulitzer class.
+Pulitzer level.
 Any questions?”